Yasirwiifto/My-Second-Portfolio/README.md

 # My Second Portfolio Project

-I am creating this portfolio as part of three series projects, this is the second project.
-I have used HTML, CSS & JavScript to create, and it's a Dynamic website that meets the assignment criteria.
+I am creating this portfolio as part of a series of projects.
+This is the second project that I have created using HTML, CSS, and JavaScript.
+It is a dynamic website that satisfies the assignment criteria.

 ![MockUp](assets/docs/Mockup.png)